hackerfactor/SEAL-C/BUILD.md

 # Building the code
 SEAL command-line tool (sealtool).

-This code is written in C (but I compile it with g++ because it has more error messages).
+This code is written in C (but it's compiled with g++ because g++ has more informative error messages).

 ## Requirements
 1. g++ version 9.x or later
 2. OpenSSL version 3.x.
 (If you run `openssl version` and it says 1.x, then it won't work.)
 You need the developer code installed.
 (For my system, I downloaded the latest version directly from [OpenSSL](https://openssl-library.org/source/index.html) and compiled it.
-I did this because the default package provided by Debian and Ubuntu is far from the most recent version.)
+I did this because the default package provided by Debian and Ubuntu is not the most recent version.)
 3. libcurl (developer libraries).
 On Ubuntu, I use: `apt install libcurl4-openssl-dev`
+4. ExifTool version 13.03 or later.
+It's best to install directly from [https://exiftool.org](https://exiftool.org).
+Only required for the test scripts.
-4. `make`
+5. `make`

 For debugging:
-5. Electric Fence (libefence): `apt install electric-fence`
+6. Electric Fence (libefence): `apt install electric-fence`
-6. Valgrind: `apt install valgrind`
+7. Valgrind: `apt install valgrind`

 ## Build
 1. Clone this repository